dustinwloring1988/bolt.new-any-llm/README.md

 - **AI-powered full-stack web development** directly in your browser.
 - **Support for multiple LLMs** with an extensible architecture to integrate additional models.
-- **Streaming code output** for real-time feedback and debugging.
-- **Prompt caching** for improved performance and faster responses.
 - **Attach images to prompts** for better contextual understanding.
 - **Integrated terminal** to view output of LLM-run commands.
-- **Revert code to earlier versions** for easier debugging and version control.
+- **Revert code to earlier versions** for easier debugging and quicker changes.
 - **Download projects as ZIP** for easy portability.
-- **Integration-ready Docker support** for hassle-free setup.
+- **Integration-ready Docker support** for a hassle-free setup.

 ---

 ## Getting Started

 You can quickly explore oTToDev using the [hosted version](https://ottodev.cyopsys.com/).
-Here is a link to the thread where [aliasfox](https://thinktank.ottomator.ai/t/no-setup-required-batteries-not-included/1852) posted this hosted version.
+Here is a link to a thread where [aliasfox](https://thinktank.ottomator.ai/t/no-setup-required-batteries-not-included/1852) posted the hosted version mentioned.

 To contribute or self-host, follow the instructions below.